-Educates pre- and early-career professionals in local or national governments, international organizations and policy institutes in the technical skills needed to be professional policy analysts
+Educates early and mid-career professionals in public sectors and policy institutes in the technical skills needed to be professional policy analysts

-The Two-year Master's Program of Public Policy (MP2) provides early and mid-career professionals and staff members with the technical skills needed to be professional policy analysts.

-The program provides a strong platform for advanced research (including doctoral studies).
+The Two-year Master's Program of Public Policy (MP2) provides early and mid-career professionals with the technical skills needed to be professional policy analysts.
+The program provides a strong platform for advanced research.
 Students are required to write a master's thesis as partial fulfillment of the degree of Master of Arts in Public Policy.

 MP2 targets early and mid-career public policy professionals with demonstrated capacity for advanced policy analysis, commitment to public service, and the potential for leadership roles in policy analysis and program management.
 Applications are invited from officials and staff of national and local governments, as well as universities, think tanks, and other international and domestic organizations concerned with policy analysis and management.